ABOUT THE REDS

 2018/19 saw a new era for the club with the formation of the NPL West Division.
 Again Colne suffered play-off heartache losing to a last minute extra-time goal in the Semi-Final at Leek Town.

 2019/20 saw the season null and voided due to the Covid epidemic with Colne in a mid-table position.
+However it was a season to remember for all involved with the club as the reds reached the 4th and final qualifying round of the FA Cup.
+The reds were sadly well beaten at Gateshead.
 At the end of the season long time manager Steve Cunningham stepped down and was replaced by Nathan Rooney.

 2020/21 With a new manager and back room staff in place Colne were looking forward to being a challenger in a very strong league.
 Colne ended the curtailed season sitting in first place after nine games.